Mangopay/api-docs/page/29_customising-the-design.md

 # Customize web templates

-PayIns via Web interface allow you to provide a property called `TemplateURLOptions` to customize your payment pages for credit cards, Sofort and ELV.
+PayIns via Web interface allow you to provide a property called `TemplateURLOptions` to customize your payment pages for credit cards and Sofort.
 Giropay does not allow to iFramed its payment page.
 So you cannot use this Template method with Giropay.

 ## Rules
 You will need to create your own skeleton (page markup) by positioning a zone to be completed by the PSP form via the API when creating a payment page.
 If your template isn’t displayed, it could be for these reasons: